 Mr. Rivera’s questions:

-Why the senior officer didnt asked officer A to back out and leave the scene after he was bitten by the dog?
+Why didn’t the senior officer ask officer A to back out and leave the scene after he was bitten by the dog?

 The Officers were probably too busy trying to contain the backlash from the grabbing of the dog